ksu-cs-textbooks/cis301/content/5-chapter/5_4-multQuant.md

 - There exists an animal x that is a hippo, and SOMETHING(x)
 - `∃ x (Hi(x) ∧ SOMETHING(x))`

-To translate SOMETHING(x), the statement we are making about our hippo x:
+To translate SOMETHING(x), the claim we are making about our hippo x:

 - `SOMETHING(x)`: any other hippo is the same as x
 - `SOMETHING(x)`: for each hippo y, x is the same as y